-Using detailed barcode-level data in the US retail sector, I find that from 2004 to 2013 higher-income households systematically experienced a larger increase in product variety and a lower inflation rate for continuing products.
-Annual inflation was 0.65 percentage points lower for households earning above $100,000 a year, relative to households making less than $30,000 a year.
-I explain this finding by the equilibrium response of firms to market size effects: (A) the relative demand for products consumed by high-income households increased because of growth and rising inequality; (B) in response, firms introduced more new products catering to such households; (C) as a result, continuing products in these market segments lowered their price due to increased competitive pressure.
-I use changes in demand plausibly exogenous to supply factors — from shifts in the national income and age distributions over time — to provide causal evidence that increasing relative demand leads to more new products and lower inflation for continuing products, implying that the long-term supply curve is downward-sloping.
-Based on this channel, I develop a model predicting a secular trend of faster-increasing product variety and lower inflation for higher-income households, which I test and validate using Consumer Price Index and Consumer Expenditure Survey data on the full consumption basket going back to 1953.
+This paper shows theoretically and empirically that, in the context of economic growth and rising income inequality, product innovations disproportionately benefit high-income households due to the supply response to market size effects.
+Using detailed barcode-level scanner data in the US retail sector from 2004 to 2015, higher-income households are found to systematically experience a larger increase in product variety and a lower inflation rate for continuing products.
+Annual retail inflation was 0.65 percentage points lower for households earning above $100,000 a year, relative to households making less than $30,000 a year.
+This finding can be quantitatively explained by the supply response to market size effects: (A) the relative demand for products consumed by high-income households increased because of growth and rising inequality; (B) in response, firms introduced more new products catering to such households; (C) as a result, the prices of continuing products in these market segments were lowered due to increased competitive pressure.
+Changes in demand plausibly exogenous to supply factors — from shifts in the national income and age distributions over time — are used to provide causal evidence that increasing relative demand leads to more new products and lower inflation for continuing products, implying that the long-term supply curve is downward-sloping.
+Based on this channel, a model is developed and predicts a secular trend of lower inflation for higher-income households, which is tested and validated using Consumer Price Index and Consumer Expenditure Survey data on the full consumption basket going back to 1953.